ncats/RaMP-BackEnd/README.md

 The main script to build the database is 'main.py'.
 This script calls the other classes and necessary code to build the database.

-The first time 'main.py' is run, one must swith the "getDatabaseFiles" parameter to "True".
-Setting this parameter to true will download the content of the databases (HMDB, Reactome, WikiPathways) on your computer.
-By default, we have set "getDatabasefiles" to FALSE because you may need to gather the information from each database again if you add new functionalities to the scripts (in which case there is no need to download the original files again).
-Note that the Reactome resource updates monthly and changes the name of their files to add the date.
-The src/parse/reactomeData.py file's getDatabaseFile method contains the variable to set.
+The first time 'main.py' is run, the raw data files will download, and may take a long time.
+Note that the WikiPathways resource updates monthly and changes the name of their files to add the date.
+The config/external_resource_config.txt needs to be updated with the correct new version name.

 The output of running 'main.py' are intermediate files that are created in data-source specific files in misc/output.

-The next step is building entities and final files for database loading.
-The files in misc/output are input into an entity harmonization process that enforces entity curation patches, aggregates duplicate gene and compound entities from different data soruces and builds entity relationships.
-This step is kicked off by running /src/util/EntityBuilder.py.
+The EntityBuilder will automatically run afterwards to build the final files for database loading.
+The entity harmonization process enforces entity curation patches, aggregates duplicate gene and compound entities from different data sources and builds entity relationships.
 This step will refer to a text file that contains manual curation results that captures known problems in entity mappings held in certain data sources.
 The compound curation list prevents incorrect mappings between compounds from being introduced to the RaMP database.

 *importing sql tables*

-Import the sql files into the database using src/util/rampDBBulkLoader.
-See code section for details: [DB Loading Code](https://github.com/ncats/RaMP-BackEnd/blob/9e0ab9c719f3a690272fc7a0ae669b6f11d74b7a/src/util/rampDBBulkLoader.py#L393)
+Import the sql files into the database using mainSqliteDBLoad.py.

-[Additional information coming soon on bringing up mysql and initial creation of the database schema]

-You may also need to download mySQL: https://www.mysql.com/downloads/.

 #### Overview of folders in this repo ####
 The repo contains the following folders